-More than one of every three Hoosiers who drink alcohol admits to bingeing, study findsJanuary 11th, 2013 in Addiction /
+More than one of every three Hoosiers who drink alcohol admits to bingeing, study findsJanuary 11, 2013 by Marc Ransford in Medicine & Health / Addiction

 More than a third of the adult population in Indiana who consume alcohol admit to regular binge drinking, a habit that may cause severe neurological and physiological damage, says a new report from Ball State University.